 The largest mound is 278 feet by 312 feet at the base and approximately 36 feet in height.
-The village at the base of these mounds was a cultural, religious and population center in 1100 - 1200 A.D.
+The village at the base of these mounds was a cultural, religious and population center in 1100-1200 AD.

-Our trails offer visitors a chance to hike within the park, including an interpretive trail that passes remnants of Florida's Territorial Period and early statehood (1825 - 1860) when the land was part of a large plantation owned by Colonel Robert Butler.
+Our trails offer visitors a chance to hike within the park.
+The interpretive trail passes remnants of Florida's Territorial Period and early statehood (1825-1860) when the land was part of a large plantation owned by Colonel Robert Butler.
 The remains of an 1800s grist mill may be seen along the trail.
 The nature trail winds through a sandhill community, passing many native trees and plants.
 Picnic tables are located within view of the two largest mounds.
 A pavilion is available for family gatherings and other special occasions.
 Guided tours are available upon request.